Tanmeet03/ModelViewIntent/README.md

 2. Field injecting a class with no dependencies.
 You own that class.
 3. Scopes and the "tier-like" system
 4. Dependencies that require dependencies (Concrete classes that you own)
 5. Some things can't be constructor-injected.
-What is the solution?
 6. Hilt Modules, Binds and Provides
 7. Multiple Bindings of the same type